The Seth Material: The Spiritual Teacher That Launched The New Age

 Our consciousness can do many things all in the gestalt of experience.
 We alter our consciousness, our thinking and perceptions, with drugs all the time in our modern life.
 Is it so hard then to consider that perhaps there may be more windows to look out of and receive information with our consciousness than the purely physical world can present?

 That seems to be the central question The Seth Material attempts to answer.
 Jane Roberts is a renowned medium, or psychic, who ‘channels’ an incorporeal personality that calls itself ‘Seth’.
 On a regular schedule, Jane would allow ‘Seth’ to, in a way, enter her mind and body and speak through her to her husband and her friends in her ESP class.
-This is nothing really new, this is what medium’s have been doing for ages.
+This is nothing really new, this is what mediums have been doing for ages.
 Seth is what you would call the ‘control personality’.
-And much, but not all, of what Seth says isn’t revolutionary in terms of the tradition of spiritualism in America, but nevertheless the story and the phenomena is fascinating.
+And much, but not all, of what Seth says isn’t revolutionary in terms of the tradition of spiritualism in America, but nevertheless the story and the phenomena are fascinating.

-Seth begins to come through regularly, and starts delivering fascinating material in regards to our own construction of our experiences, of reality, of spirits, personality, energies, dimensions, and reincarnation.
+Seth begins to come through regularly and starts delivering fascinating material in regards to our own construction of our experiences, of reality, of spirits, personality, energies, dimensions, and reincarnation.
 In fact, I was able to dig up some video of Jane speaking as Seth:

 For instance, one of the main tenets of Seth’s work is that we ‘form our own reality’.
 That our perceptions, in a way, form what we are perceiving, and that we are in control of our reality on an inner level far beyond what we experience on an ‘outer’ level.
 In fact, not only are we ‘in control’ of our lives but we have lived, or will live, several lives.
-Not only in succession, but all at once, in a “Spacious Present”, as time is only a construct of our three dimensional reality.
+Not only in succession but all at once, in a “Spacious Present”, as time is only a construct of our three-dimensional reality.

-What I always found intriguing about The Seth Material was how it presented the idea of supernatural phenomena not as planes of spiritual existence, with gods, spirits, demons, and angels outfitted with bespectacled super powers, but in terms of personality and psychology coupled with alternative dimensions accessible through alterations of consciousness.
-The idea is that we can control and alter the operations of our consciousness to tap into wellsprings of existence and knowledge beyond our singularly focused three dimensional reality.
+What I always found intriguing about The Seth Material was how it presented the idea of supernatural phenomena not as planes of spiritual existence, with gods, spirits, demons, and angels outfitted with bespectacled superpowers, but in terms of personality and psychology coupled with alternative dimensions accessible through alterations of consciousness.
+The idea is that we can control and alter the operations of our consciousness to tap into wellsprings of existence and knowledge beyond our singularly focused three-dimensional reality.

-The book delightfully covers much of the breadth of Seth material through the point of view of Jane, including personality fragments, probable selves, astral projection, and the nature of physical reality.
+The book delightfully covers much of the breadth of Seth’s material through the point of view of Jane, including personality fragments, probable selves, astral projection, and the nature of physical reality.
 It is engaging to approach the material from the point of view of the person who seems just as astonished as you are.
-In it Jane details her growth as a medium, and many of her own personal struggles and experiences in regards to The Seth Material in her own life.
+In it, Jane details her growth as a medium and many of her own personal struggles and experiences in regards to The Seth Material in her own life.
 She details Seth’s clairvoyance experiments, some of her own astral projections, and some dream experiences, all in a seamless effort to show the practicality and veracity of the material.

 The Seth Material forms an almost soothing narrative of hope in a way.
 It offers us an alternative way of looking at things, particularly the idea of our own existence after death.
 It also offers us new lights to shine on our pursuit of purpose and meaning in our lives.
-For those who may be wrestling with issues of existence and psychology, it shows that we are in control of more than we know, and that that control can help us, or hinder us.
+For those who may be wrestling with issues of existence and psychology, it shows that we are in control of more than we know and that that control can help us, or hinder us.
 Fortunately, it’s also the tip of the iceberg, as Seth has gone on to ‘write’ many more books.
 I will be reviewing these titles in the future.